TheCandidStartup/TheCandidStartup.github.io/_drafts/css-react-components.md

 {% endraw %}

 As with Atomic CSS, there's an ecosystem around each CSS-in-JS library.
 Building on Styled Components means that any app using your component needs to add a dependency on Styled Components.
-In principle you could use a set of components build on different CSS in JS and CSS Modules implementations but in practice you'll keep it simple and pick one ecosystem.
+In principle you could use a set of components built on different CSS-in-JS and CSS Modules implementations but in practice you'll keep it simple and pick one ecosystem.

-These solutions try to workaround the global nature of CSS but in the end they all end up manipulating global state in the DOM.
+These solutions try to work around the global nature of CSS but in the end they all end up manipulating global state in the DOM.
 As we've seen, order of declaration is critical.
 It's safest to ensure there's only one gatekeeper messing around with you app's CSS.

 # React 19

 So far, React itself has steered clear of CSS management.
 That's about to change with the [imminent release of React 19](https://react.dev/blog/2024/04/25/react-19#support-for-stylesheets).
 React now supports references to stylesheets from React components, with a precedence system that inserts CSS into the DOM in a deterministic order.

-So far, I haven't seen any reaction to this in the CSS Modules and CSS in JS worlds.
+So far, I haven't seen any reaction to this in the CSS Modules and CSS-in-JS worlds.
 The description of the feature suggests that React intends to become the single gatekeeper that manages your app's CSS.

 > Style libraries and style integrations with bundlers can also adopt this new capability so even if you don’t directly render your own stylesheets, you can still benefit as your tools are upgraded to use this feature.